 os·mo·sis (ŏz-mōsĭs, ŏs-)

 a.
-Diffusion of fluid through a semipermeable membrane from a solution with a low solute concentration to a solution with a higher solute concentration until there is an equal solute concentration on both sides of the membrane.
+Diffusion of fluid through a semipermeable membrane from a solution with a low solute concentration to a solution with a higher solute concentration.
+Osmosis ceases when there is an equal solute concentration on both sides of the membrane.

 b.
 The tendency of fluids to diffuse in such a manner.

 2. A gradual, often unconscious process of assimilation or absorption: learned French by osmosis while residing in Paris for 15 years.

 [From obsolete osmose, from earlier endosmose, from French : Greek endo-, endo- + Greek ōsmos, thrust, push (from ōthein, to push).]